docker-library/docs/python/README.md

 $ docker run -it --rm --name my-running-script -v "$PWD":/usr/src/myapp -w /usr/src/myapp python:2 python your-daemon-or-script.py
 ```

+## Multiple Python versions in the image

+In the non `python:slim` variants there will be an additional older `python` executable at `/usr/bin/python` while the desired newer `/usr/local/bin/python` is the default choice in the `$PATH`.
+This is an unfortunate side-effect of using the `buildpack-deps` image in the non-slim variants

 # Image Variants

 The `python` images come in many flavors, each designed for a specific use case.